 As this comparison illustrates, the right smart TV platform depends on your priorities — whether it’s app variety, smart home integration, or simplicity in daily use.
 Samsung’s Tizen OS offers a rich, performance-oriented ecosystem, while LG webOS excels in UI clarity and user friendliness.

-Manufacturers like Guangzhou Xianyou Intelligent Technology Co., Ltd are bridging this gap by offering TVs like the NPC QLED 98N18G and NPC miniLED 65M12-B, which deliver cutting-edge display technologies combined with top-tier smart platforms.
+Manufacturers like Guangzhou Xianyou Intelligent Technology Co., Ltd are bridging this gap by offering TVs like the NPC-85N21 and NPC-85N18G, which deliver cutting-edge display technologies combined with top-tier smart platforms.
 These devices not only bring the best of Tizen OS and webOS into the home but also serve as prime examples of how hardware-software synergy can define the future of the smart TV landscape.

 Whether you're a home cinema enthusiast or a tech-savvy homeowner, these models ensure you don’t have to compromise between performance, platform power, and smart living compatibility.